blueshark-14/watchdog-cpp/README.md

 ## ⚠️ Limitations

+- **Unit tests can now be run automatically via CI:**
+  Continuous Integration (CI) is set up using GitHub Actions.
+  On every push or pull request, all unit tests are built and run automatically.
+- You can still run unit tests manually from the terminal if desired.

+---

+## 🚦 Continuous Integration

+This project uses [GitHub Actions](https://github.com/features/actions) for automated building and unit testing.
-- **Unit tests are currently run manually:**
+- On every push or pull request, all unit tests are built and run automatically.
-  At present, unit tests must be built and executed manually from the terminal.
-There is no automated test runner or CI integration yet.
-  For professional projects, automated and continuous testing is recommended.
+- See `.github/workflows/ci.yml` for details.

 ---